LedgerHQ/notification-center/README.md

 pnpm start
 ```

 It will start an [Express](https://expressjs.com/fr/) server locally on the port defined in the .env file.
-You can then chose either to create a user using the `/updateNotificationPreferences` routes with it's assigned payload :
+You can then choose either to create a user using the `/updateNotificationPreferences` routes with its assigned payload :

 ```json
 {